 Sometimes called Chilli Sin Carne (chilli without meat), this Vegetarian Chilli Con Carne is a great vegetarian or even vegan alternative to the traditional beef Chilli Con Carne.
-You can make the recipe your own and experiment with substituting ingredients such as the sweet potato and carrot for butternut.
+You can make the recipe your own and experiment with substituting ingredients such as sweet potato and carrot for butternut.

 Using red wine and black beans in the sauce give it a strong and rich flavour.
 Just remember to choose a vegetarian red wine as well.
 The wine and beans coupled with sweet potato make this vegetarian chilli the perfect comfort food without the guilt.
 It has the added benefit of using a variation of bean sizes, with the black and kidney beans, uplifting the texture for a well-rounded pot of chilli.

 I prefer to stay away from meat substitute products as it’s highly processed and not necessarily better for you or the planet.
 Black beans can still provide great texture and a “chunky” feel when cooked within their own starchy juices, a bit like refried beans.
 Black beans also make great vegetarian spaghetti and “meatballs” or you can try a vegetarian vetkoek.

 If you’re super proactive and like to plan ahead, this vegetarian chilli is a good recipe for batch cooking.
 You can easily double or triple the ingredients and freeze the leftovers in a mason jar or toxin-free container for a quick and easy dinner when you’re tired or on the run.